So … You might not think that meditation is a therapy, but learning how to do it can bring enormous benefits, physically and mentally.

 I believe it is possible to teach you how to meditate without it being associated with any philosophy or religion.

-However, anyone who reads much about it will soon realise that an ethical dimension goes well with meditating, and that ethical positions are developed through philosophical or religious considerations.
+However, anyone who reads much about it will soon realise that an ethical dimension goes well with meditating.
+Ethical positions are developed through philosophical or religious considerations.

 So if teaching you to meditate I would probably point you in the directions of a number of different traditions to help you decide for yourself.